Human trafficking in Malta: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Malta made no discernible progress in protecting trafficking victims during the reporting period.
 The absence of anti-trafficking NGOs in Malta likely contributed to challenges in victim protection as NGOs traditionally provide valuable partnership in identifying and assisting potential victims.
 Lack of victim identification increased the risk that victims were punished for immigration violations or other unlawful acts as a direct result of being trafficked.
 The government continued to lack formal procedures to guide first responders in identifying forced labor cases among vulnerable groups, such as foreign workers, and referring them to trafficking-specific services.
 The government did not show evidence of adequately implementing its formal system for referring all women in prostitution apprehended by police to government social workers.
 The government incorporated indicators for human trafficking as part of the asylum process for irregular migrants but did not have formal procedures on how to refer potential victims in migrant detention centers to trafficking-specific services.
 According to a 2009 UN Report, the government initially imposed detention on all irregular migrants upon arrival in Malta.
 While the government applied a fast-track procedure for vulnerable migrants, including pregnant women, families, and unaccompanied minors to be released from detention to open centers (where migrants are provided with housing and government-sponsored social services available to all Maltese citizens), it may still take up to three months.
 The government did not provide trafficking victims with shelter or services during the reporting period, nor were potential foreign labor trafficking victims offered residence permits, social, medical and legal assistance, and other potential safety and protection resources available under Maltese law prior to their return to their country of origin.
 The government has not developed or implemented standardized procedures for safe, voluntary repatriation for victims exploited in Malta.
 The government encourages trafficking victims to assist in the prosecution of their traffickers and attempted to implement creative ways of doing so; one victim in the past was allowed to provide testimony against her trafficker through video conferencing.